Stefanroets180/my-fuel-log-book/QUICK_START.md

 ## 📝 Adding Your First Entry

 1. Fill in the form with your fuel purchase details
-2. Upload a receipt image (optional)
+2. Upload a receipt image (optional) - stored in AWS S3
 3. Check "Work Travel" if applicable for SARS
 4. Click "Add Entry"